Start Here: OpenNebula Overview¶

 After having installed the cloud with one hypervisor you may add another hypervisors.
 You can deploy heterogeneous multi-hypervisor environments managed by a single OpenNebula instance.
 An advantage of using OpenNebula on VMware is the strategic path to openness as companies move beyond virtualization toward a private cloud.
 OpenNebula can leverage existing VMware infrastructure, protecting IT investments, and at the same time gradually integrate other open-source hypervisors, therefore avoiding future vendor lock-in and strengthening the negotiating position of the company.

 There are other virtualization technologies, like Xen, supported by the community.
 Please refer to the OpenNebula Add-ons Catalog.

 Step 2.
 Design and Install the Cloud¶

 2.1.
 Design the Cloud Architecture¶

-In order to get the most out of a OpenNebula Cloud, we recommend that you create a plan with the features, performance, scalability, and high availability characteristics you want in your deployment.
-We have prepared Cloud Architecture Design guides for KVM and vCenter to help you plan an OpenNebula installation, so you can easily architect your deployment and understand the technologies involved in the management of virtualized resources and their relationship.
+In order to get the most out of an OpenNebula Cloud, we recommend that you create a plan with the features, performance, scalability, and high availability characteristics you want in your deployment.
+We have prepared Cloud Architecture Design guides for KVM and LXD and vCenter to help you plan an OpenNebula installation, so you can easily architect your deployment and understand the technologies involved in the management of virtualized resources and their relationship.
 These guides have been created from the collective information and experiences from hundreds of users and cloud client engagements.
 Besides main logical components and interrelationships, this guides document software products, configurations, and requirements of infrastructure platforms recommended for a smooth OpenNebula installation.